geopython/pygeometa/doc/MCF_Reference.md

 format_en|Optional|English format of the distribution method|WMS|HNAP 2.3
 format_fr|Optional|French format of the distribution method|WMS|HNAP 2.3
 format_version|Optional|Format version of the distribution method|1.0|HNAP 2.3

+## Version

+### Current MCF version

+* 1.0

+### Version format

+MCFs are versioned using X.Y (MAJOR.MINOR changes) format.
+If a non supported MCF version is provided, pygeometa will throw an error and stop processing the MCF.
+Thus, the user must provide a valid and supported MCF version to generate the metadata.

 ## Tips